Samboy275/sw_task/README.md

 # Notes

 - Its not good practice to push .env files that hold environment variables and important secrets into a repo but this is a task so it is an exception.
+- Email can be found in the last commit